- The United Methodist Church

 Healthy Congregations and Effective Leaders in Every Place Making Disciples of Jesus Christ for the Transformation of the World.

 Under the structure of the North Carolina Conference, the Connectional Table provides a forum for the understanding, casting forth, and implementation for the vision of the conference.
 It is the place where ministry and money come to the same table to coordinate the mission, ministries, and resources of the conference.
-The Conference Teams (Christian Formation, Leadership, Outreach Ministry, and Stewardship) work together with various conference boards, committees and agencies for visioning, strategic planning, budget, and evaluations presented to the Connectional Table for consideration.
+The Conference Teams (Christian Formation, Leadership, Outreach Ministry, and Stewardship) work together with various conference boards, committees and agencies for visioning, strategic planning, budgets, and evaluations presented to the Connectional Table for consideration.
 For more information, download the Conference structure handout.

 - Prayerful discernment and worshipful work centered on Christ.